10 Best Axe Sharpeners 2023 – Top Picks & Reviews

 Even though sharpening an axe isn’t rocket science, there’s still a bit of an art to it, and not all sharpening tools can account for that.
 There are angles to consider, variations between blades, and more.
 Your sharpener needs to give you the versatility to account for different situations when you need to take off more metal, remove a burr, or simply sharpen just the very edge without removing any metal.

 In this short buyer’s guide, we’ll discuss the types of axe sharpeners to help you get better acquainted with each so you can make a more informed decision about which one you need.

 The axe sharpeners that we tested fall into three main categories.
 Each has its drawbacks and advantages, though all make perfectly usable tools.
 Take a close look at the differences between each to determine which will best fit your needs.

 Stones have long been used as one of the main ways to sharpen any type of blade.
 Just find a hard stone and drag the edge of your blade along it to make it sharper.
 It’s a little more complicated than that, but that’s the basic gist of it.

-Sharpening stones today are much improved from the basic rocks you might find down by the river.
-These stones are man made, which allows for more uniform hardness and pore size throughout the stone.
+Sharpening stones are more intricate than the rocks you might find by the river.
+The stones are manufactured, which allows for more uniform hardness and pore size throughout the stone.
 They’re very durable and last a long time.
-They also come in various sizes from pocket-sized stones you can take in the field to much larger ones that are better left in the workshop.
+They also come in various sizes, from pocket-sized stones you can take in the field to much larger ones that are better left in the workshop.

-Modern sharpening stones are usually different grits on either side, so you can have one side for quickly shaping the blade and a finer side for shaping and finishing the edge.
-They will work with any type of metal blade since there are no slots to fit in.
+Modern sharpening stones typically include different grits on either side, so you can have one side for quickly shaping the blade and a finer side for shaping and finishing the edge.
+They will work with any metal blade and are more versatile than pull-through sharpeners.

-But it requires more skill to use a whetstone than most of the sharpening tools on the market.
-There are also no safety features, so you need to be very careful because it’s easy to cut yourself.
+However, it requires more skill to use a whetstone than most of the sharpening tools on the market.
+There are also no safety features, so you must be very careful.

 Handheld Sharpening Tools